microsoft/pyright/docs/internals.md

         a.do_something_3()
 ```

 In this case, the type of parameter “a” is initially “Union[Foo, Bar]”.
-Within the “if” clause, the type constraint logic will conclude that it must be of type “Foo”.
+Within the “if” clause, the type narrowing logic will conclude that it must be of type “Foo”.
 Within the “elif” clause, it must be of type “Bar”.
 What type is it within the “else” clause?
-The type constraint system has eliminated all possible subtypes, so it gives it the type “Never”.
+The type narrowing system has eliminated all possible subtypes, so it gives it the type “Never”.
 This is generally indicates that there’s a logic error in the code because there’s way that code block will ever be executed.

 ## Type Inference